-This briefing note deals with some data protection aspects of the European Commission's proposal for a Regulation on administrative cooperation through the Internal Market Information System.
-Amongst other things, the proposal extends the data retention period from 6 months, as it is now, to 5 years.
-The briefing note investigates whether there are any grounds which justify this extension and assesses the compliance of the proposal with the existing legal framework.
+Data protection in the internal market information system - May 2012 grounds which justify this extension and assesses the compliance of the proposal with the existing legal framework.
 It generally concludes that the extension of the retention period may only be partly justified for allowing data subjects to exercise their rights effectively.
 However, if this were the sole purpose of the longer retention period, the proposal would have to be amended in order to specify that the data may only be used for this purpose.